fromhktosg/fromhktosg.github.io/_i18n/en/_posts/2024-8-3-singapore-coffee-starbucks.md

 These exclusive items not only enhance the Starbucks experience but also reflect Singapore's vibrant culture and global connections.

 So that’s it for today - what’s your favourite Starbucks guilty pleasure?
 And if you’re a hater, what other coffee ventures do you visit?
+If you're feeling some Kopi instead, check out [Toastbox] (https://fromhktosg.github.io/singapore-breakfast-toastbox/)!